 We suggest getting all your roof spaces supported for panels so North, East, West and South.
 This way you’re not limited to the size of the system you have installed.
-If a 13kW solar panel system can fit, get 42 panels approved as this will help you produce more electricity in cooler months to charge a battery like a Tesla.
+If a 13kW solar panel system can fit, get 40 panels approved as this will help you produce more electricity in cooler months to charge a battery and EV car such as Tesla offer.

 2. Pre-Wiring For Solar

 We always advise pre-installing your solar system wiring while your home is under construction.
 We can very simply pre-wire the house for solar, meeting all Solar CEC standards, before the walls are gyp-rocked.
 This is much simpler and more cost effective to do at the beginning of a build than after, and also ensures there are no visible solar cables in your home.

 A few technical things to be aware of…